ricardouseche/ricardouseche.dev/docs/_posts/2021-08-12-google-iot-core.markdown

 ## Operating System

 Computers require operating systems.
 The same applies to our ESP8266 board, and thus we'll be using [Mongoose OS](https://mongoose-os.com/) to get things started in a matter of minutes.
 Mongoose OS (mos) allows for higher-level programing languages (like JavaScript) to be used when writing programs for a chips like the one we're using.
-C and C++ are languages often used for this type of work, but I much prefer going with mos and JS.
+C and C++ are languages often used for this type of work, but I much prefer going with mos and JS for this simple project.

 ## Sensor